-Research on acupuncture’s effectiveness for fertility presents mixed findings.
-Some studies suggest that acupuncture may improve fertility by balancing hormones, increasing blood flow, and reducing stress.
-Research indicates that patients receiving regular acupuncture treatments might experience better results and higher clinical pregnancy rates.
-However, not all studies support these benefits.
-One study of women undergoing in vitro fertilization (IVF) found that acupuncture “resulted in no significant difference in live birth rates”.
+Here's the honest truth about the research: the findings are mixed.
+Some studies suggest acupuncture helps fertility by balancing hormones, boosting blood flow, and easing stress.
+Patients who stick with regular treatments tend to see better outcomes and higher clinical pregnancy rates in several trials.
+But not every study agrees.
+One trial on women going through in vitro fertilization (IVF) found acupuncture "resulted in no significant difference in live birth rates."

 What acupuncture does in the body